tl-its-umich-edu/my-learning-analytics/CONTRIBUTING.md

 ### Back-end
 MyLA Backend is build using [Django](https://www.djangoproject.com/) Framework, [MySQL](https://www.mysql.com/) DataBase, Cron schedule for getting the Canvas context and event data to the MySQL DB each institution might set this up differently based on the infrastruture support.
-MyLA can be run as a stand alone tool with [SAML](https://developers.onelogin.com/saml) support and as LTI tool.
+MyLA can only be run as an LTI tool.
+Previous versions of MyLA supported SAML, but this has been removed with a preference on launching via LTI Advantage.

 More info of various institutions infrastructure set up is [here](https://github.com/tl-its-umich-edu/my-learning-analytics/wiki/Myla-institutions-Architecture-flow).